-- •Operators cannot direct the flow of power along a particular pathway, but they can make adjustments that influence power flows indirectly using computer programs to measure the state of the system and stepping up generators or shutting down lines. - •But those human decisions require lots of information and a newly implemented system in the Midwest gave the operators limited information about the state of the network.
+•Operators cannot direct the flow of power along a particular pathway, but they can make adjustments that influence power flows indirectly - using computer programs to measure the state of the system and stepping up generators or shutting down lines. •But those human decisions require lots of information and a newly implemented system in the Midwest gave the operators limited

-•When three more high voltage lines in Ohio overloaded and went down, the system began to lose the ability to stabilize itself.

-•Ultimately, a large chunk of Canada and the

-United States went dark.
+When three more high voltage lines in Ohio overloaded and went down, the system began to lose the ability to stabilize itself.
+Ultimately, a large chunk of Canada and the United States went dark.